tstrain199/Telcom_Churn_Prediction/README.md

 ## Data Understanding
-The data set we used was provided by Kaggle. *https://www.kaggle.com/becksddf/churn-in-telecoms-dataset* The dataset contains information about customers of a telecom company, including their demographics, account information, and whether they have churned (i.e., stopped using the service).
+The data set we used was provided by Kaggle. *https://www.kaggle.com/becksddf/churn-in-telecoms-dataset* The dataset contains information about customers of a telecom company, including their call history, account information, and whether they have churned.

-The data set have 3333 records with 21 attributes.
+The data set has 3333 records with 21 attributes.
 Our feature engineering will add 2 additional attributes.
 There are no missing values in the data set.
 However there is a data imbalance with poisitive cases (customers that churned) being only 14% of the total records.